-Admission to any graduate program will remain valid for one calendar year following the first day of the applicant's proposed semester of enrollment.
-If a student does not begin course work during that one year, the student will be required to submit a new application with the appropriate processing fee and documents to satisfy the new admission requirements.
+The admission offer is valid for one calendar year following the first day of the applicant's proposed semester of enrollment e.g. if student is admitted for fall, which starts August 18, student will have till August 18 of the following year to enroll.
+If a student does not begin course work during that one year, the student will be required to submit a new application with the appropriate processing fee, documents, and formal review to satisfy the new admission requirements.